klauck/demo_dbs_internals/README.md

 #### Client communication

-Database systems are usually run as server application, where clients can connect to.
+Database systems are usually run as server applications, where clients can connect to.
 The common way to communicate for PostgreSQL is using the wire protocol on top of TCP.
 PostgreSQL uses the default port 5432 and implements a custom messaging protocol.
-After initializing the connection (including startup messages, authentication and others), SQL queries from the user and result tables are encoded in tagged messages.
+After initializing the connection (including startup messages, authentication, and others), SQL queries from the user and result tables are encoded in tagged messages.
-The PostgreSQL wire format is also used for other newer systems and a typical application level protocol on TCP.
+The PostgreSQL wire format is also used for other newer systems and a typical application-level protocol on TCP.
-For eduction purposes, it is valuable to understand that the default result table format is not engineered for large data transfers.
+For education purposes, it is valuable to understand that the default result table format is not engineered for large data transfers.
 Noteworthy, PostgreSQL's optimizers query execution costs do not include conversion and transmission to client, which can become the bottleneck of queries.
-The exchanged messages can be observed, for example, with wireshark:
+The exchanged messages can be observed, for example, with Wireshark:

 - Open `Wireshark`
 - Select the network interface (e.g., Loopback)